LukePercy/TwitchCards/README.md

 # Twitch Cards

+No longer maintained sorry.
+But a cool project https://www.ljpercy.com/wip/gettingdiceytc

 Twitch cards is a Twitch extension for stream viewers to be rewarded collectable cards using Channel Points

 Developed from https://github.com/twitchdev/extensions-boilerplate